gowinder/google_drive_downloader/README.md

 `python3 main.py --driveid shared_id --downdir ~/download_folder`

+at first will show auth link, open it with browser and get the secrets from google auth page

-it will download all file include sub folder in shared folder
+then it will download all file include sub folder in shared folder

 ## note